sourcelabs-nl/kotlin/README.md

 // Infers that something is of type String val something = "This is a string"

-// be specific if you want to use a different val something: Object = string
+// be specific if you want to use a different target type val something: Object = string
 ```